denis-yuen/AMF-rDNA-PacBio-amplicon-sequence-analysis-pipeline/README.md

  - *clusters_top20* & *clusters_tax_filtered* are the output of the first phase where:
    +  *pSSU_ITS_pLSU_taxonomy.tsv* and *SSU_taxonomy.tsv* are taxonomy assignments of all samples
    +  *<sample_name>.top20.swarm.seeds.fasta* are the 20 most abundant clusters
- - *clusters_abd_filtered* is the output after the filtration based on the cluster sizes including:
+ - *clusters_abd_filtered* is the output after the filtration based on the cluster abundances including:
    +  *<sample_name>.abd_filtered.swarm.seeds.fasta*, the clusters remaining after filtration
    +  *<sample_name>.swarm.kmeans.fasta*, the KMeans cutoff used as threshold